simonfrayer/sep4-iot/README.md

 * You must add a branch protection rule for the *main* branch so that a pull request is required before merging.

 ## In the repository files
-* In **README.md** (this file) you must change the link to *"project pages w. downloads and test results"* to point to your own project's Pages.
-The link is at the top of the file in the second paragraph.
+* In **README.md** (this file) you must change the link to **"project pages w. downloads and test results"** to point to your own project's Pages.
+The link is at the top of this file in the second paragraph.

 If you don't do that, you will see this error in the pull request workflow (*Check all builds and tests*) in the *Update download files and timestamps* step:
 ```